 Look for job vacancies at:

-Regional arts magazines and websites may also list oportunities.
+Regional arts magazines and websites may also list opportunities.

-Some jobs are not formally advertised, so establishing contacts is a crucial part of developing your career as they may help you to uncover hidden opportunities.
+Networking and establishing contacts is a crucial part of developing your career and finding opportunities.

 Training and continuing professional development (CPD) are vital for those who work in such diverse and often project-based roles.

-In order to maintain sector knowledge and support career development opportunities, you will need to undertake ongoing training in a variety of areas such as accountancy, HR, law or marketing.
+In order to maintain sector knowledge and support career development opportunities, you'll need to undertake ongoing training in a variety of areas such as accountancy, HR, law or marketing.

-There are numerous organisations that provide relevant training opportunities:
+There are various organisations that provide relevant training opportunities.
+These include the:

-There are groups on social media dedicated to arts administration, this encourages knowledge sharing as well as providing opportunities for networking.
+There are groups on social media dedicated to arts administration which encourage knowledge sharing as well as providing opportunities for networking.

-Progression may include becoming a general manager, director or chief executive of an arts company or local authority arts division.
+Progression may include becoming a general manager, head of administration, director or chief executive of an arts company or local authority arts division.

-Working freelance for Lottery-funded projects or resident companies is another option, as is becoming a consultant, undertaking research and feasibility studies and contributing to the development of arts policies for a range of establishments.
+Another option is to work freelance for Lottery-funded projects.
+You could also consider becoming a consultant, undertaking research and feasibility studies and contributing to the development of arts policies for a range of establishments.

-With experience, you may make the transition from arts sector administration into public, private or voluntary sector posts, or into the media industry in a role such as arts agent or promoter.
+With experience, you could make the transition from arts sector administration into public, private or voluntary sector posts, or into the media industry in a role such as arts agent or promoter.
 Such a move may provide greater career development and promotion opportunities.